Zr7/EasyBuild/README.md

 ##System requirements

-- Visual Studio 2010 must be installed
+- Visual Studio 2010 must be installed - Visual Studio 2012 builds are not currently working
 - a Git Shell of some form must be installed

 ##How to use EasyBuild